segabor/VaporSoyTestApp/README.md

 # Enough!
 How can I try it out?

-Clone this repository on your computer, build and run it as a usual Vapor app and jump to the home page.
+Live [demo page](http://vaporsoy.vapor.cloud/) for the impatient.

-You can try out three simple templates rendered on client and server-side.
+Otherwise clone this repository on your computer, build and run it as a usual Vapor app and jump to the home page.

 # Interesting stuff!
 Can I use it now for production?